charlescol/schema-manager/README.md

 npm install @charlescol/schema-manager
 ```

-After installation, organize your .proto schema files in versioned directories and create a versions.json file to map versions.
+After installation, organize your schema files in versioned directories and create a versions.json file to map versions.
 Then run Schema Manager to automatically register your schemas with the schema registry.

 ### Key Features